auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

   - call-api
 ---

-# Represent Multiple APIs Using a Proxy API in Auth0
+# Represent Multiple APIs Using a Single Logical API in Auth0

-If you have multiple APIs, you can simplify your authentication process by creating a single [API](/apis) in the Auth0 Dashboard that can act as a proxy and represent all of your APIs.
-Doing this allows you to implement just one authentication flow, while still controlling access to the individual APIs--by assigning the appropriate permissions.
+If you have multiple distinct API implementations that are all logically a part of the same API, you can simplify your authorization process by representing them with a single logical [API](/apis) in the Auth0 Dashboard.
+Doing this allows you to implement just one authorization flow, while still controlling access to the individual APIs--by assigning the appropriate scopes.

 This tutorial explains how to use and represent multiple APIs as a single Resource Server in Auth0.
 As a learning tool, we provide a sample application that you can follow along with as you read.

 ## The Sample Application

-The sample application contains:
+The sample application uses a microservices architecture and contains:

-* 1 Single Page Application (SPA);
+* 1 Single Page Application (SPA)
-* 2 APIs (called `contacts` and `calendar`).
+* 2 APIs (services), called `contacts` and `calendar`

 We will represent the two APIs using just one Auth0 API called `Organizer Service`.
-We will then create two namespaced permission levels to demonstrate how you can use the [Single-Page Login Flow](/flows/concepts/single-page-login-flow) to access the `calendar` and `contacts` APIs from the SPA.
+We will then create two namespaced scopes to demonstrate how you can use the [Single-Page Login Flow](/flows/concepts/single-page-login-flow) to access the `calendar` and `contacts` APIs from the SPA.

 ## Prerequisites